oliviacbishop/furesearch/text-alignment/README.md

 Structure of this folder:
 * Alignment Guidelines: authoritative guidelines used to align ancient languages to modern languages.
-* odyssey-alignment: a folder containing the output of the project _History of the Odyssey through Translation Alignment_, by Maria Curley (Furman)
+* odyssey-alignment: a folder containing the output of the project _History of the Odyssey through Translation Alignment_, by Maria Curley (Furman).
+Visualize the alignments of this project at: https://ugarit.ialigner.com/userProfile.php?userid=185533
-* royal-inscriptions: a folder containing the output of the project _Aligning the Royal Akkadian Inscriptions_ by Alex Forbes (Furman)
+* royal-inscriptions: a folder containing the output of the project _Aligning the Royal Akkadian Inscriptions_ by Alex Forbes (Furman).
+Visualize the alignments of this project at: https://www.ugarit.ialigner.com/userProfile.php?userid=58211&tgid=10282
+* royal-letters: a folder containing the output of the project _Aligning the Royal Akkadian Inscriptions: Letters_ by Alex Forbes (Furman).
+Visualize the alignments of this project at: https://www.ugarit.ialigner.com/userProfile.php?userid=58211&tgid=10162

 ## Facts and numbers